Jainy01/AutomationTest/README.md

 ## 1. Overall

 ![alt text](https://media.licdn.com/dms/image/D5612AQGo4OMGk7eWPg/article-cover_image-shrink_720_1280/0/1691292641299?e=2147483647&v=beta&t=mCTWr1DG6qfMXus308cIt5eBEREKV4_o5Nfe2n0MHK4)

+Hand-on experience in Foundation Level, Testing Types and Technique, Test Automation Framework and Test Metrics and Reporting considers as intermediate level.
+In my company, these topics is covered in probation review meeting.

-To become an Advanced QA Engineer, it's crucial to explore advanced testing topics and stay updated with emerging technologies:
+For your advanced in client interview meeting, set motion to be Advanced QA Engineer is crucial.
+Here is some approach to advanced testing topics and stay updated with emerging technologies:
 1. 🌐 Web Services/API Testing:
 🌐 Testing APIs using Postman and REST Assured: Gain hands-on experience in testing APIs using popular tools like Postman and REST Assured.
 🚀 API Automation and Validation Techniques: Learn how to automate API tests and validate API responses.